-Before you think about hiring a marketing agency, your company should have the following in place: a solid business plan, a strong customer base, a viable product or service, and a vision for the future.
+Before you think about hiring a communications agency, your company should have the following in place: a solid business plan, a viable product or service, and a vision for the future.
 This list may sound elementary, but you’d be surprised how many companies jump to hire an agency before they’ve covered the basics.

 - You want to raise awareness of your offering to gain more customers while keeping the ones you have.